nxh5137/huster/docs/Game Review.md

 Some questions include who is the girl, why is the church upside down, and a question that every game within a dream, was it a dream?
 It is like the mechanics of [_Superliminal_](https://store.steampowered.com/app/1049410/Superliminal/) and the 3d platforming of _Banjo Kazooie_ were combined.
 The mechanics were fun to play around with and was visually appealing, nothing that would make me ask which was real, but enough to say it looks good.
+It is also the perfect length, short enough to play if you are on a train ride, and not long enough to get bored with the mechanics.

 However, the frame rate was low and I would miss the jump because I was still trying to figure out where I was going to land with the frames messing with me.
 I probably would've speed ran it in 20 minutes or something if it weren't for that.